How to use this

 • Before building, each student states what they will finish today.
 Write goals on the board.

 • Build.
-Champion circulates.
+Advisor circulates.

 • Pairs share progress: "Here's what I got done, here's what I'm doing next."